poojakish/CapitaSelecta_s3176649_EiLA/README.md

 ## Testing FER models on EiLA dataset

 The code for each type of model should be downloaded from the respective repository.
-The files for the specific models whose results are included in the paper is available in `models_used` folder.
+The files for the specific models whose results are included in the paper is available in `models_used` folder, [link](https://drive.google.com/file/d/1KuhzvNb8umhLsEPi4qHdQCJHIKV_VTVK/view?usp=sharing).
 You can use these models and test the performance on the EiLA dataset.
 The code for the models can be found below:
 - Multi-Task Efficientnet model: [link](https://github.com/av-savchenko/face-emotion-recognition)
 - Poster++ model: [link](https://github.com/talented-q/poster_v2)